Jenna Elfman Shares Rare Photo Of Her Son Story On His Birthday

-Dharma and Greg actress Jenna Elfman melted the hearts of her 145,000 Instagram followers after posting a photo of her son Story on his birthday, adding an affectionate message where she gushed about how much she loved her eldest boy.
-Though Elfman generally keeps details about her two children private, she appeared to make a rare exception as the occasion marks her son’s ascent into teenage-dom.
+Dharma and Greg actress Jenna Elfman melted the hearts of her 145,000 Instagram followers after posting a photo of her son, Story, on his birthday, adding an affectionate message where she gushed about how much she loved her eldest boy.
+Though Elfman generally keeps details about her two children private, she appeared to make a rare exception as the occasion marks her son’s ascent into teenage-hood.

 In honor of the big day, Elfman posted what looks to be a throwback shot of the two of them goofing around outside.
 The actress was dressed casually in a denim jacket and matching jeans, along with a black top and a yellow beanie that added a fun pop of color.

-Meanwhile, the newly-minted teenager wore a bright green puffer jacket along with black pants.
+Meanwhile, the newly minted teenager wore a bright green puffer jacket along with black pants.

 The two sweetly posed huddled together during a walk outside.
 Elfman bent down slightly as she wrapped her arm around the youngster, while Story teased his mom by giving her bunny ears.

-In her caption, Elfman expressed her shock that her child was now a teenager, before writing out a more heart-felt message.

-“You came along and changed my life forever in the most beautiful, perfect way,” she gushed, before thanking the 13-year-old for teaching her new life lessons.
+In her caption, Elfman expressed her shock that her child was now a teenager, before writing out a more heartfelt message.
+She expressed how Story changed her life in the most perfect and beautiful of ways.
+She then thanked the 13-year-old for teaching her new life lessons.

 Fans loved the new update, and the post quickly received nearly 1,000 likes and around 50 comments within just 40 minutes.